Soto icon

 One of the most common operations where this is used is for uploading an object to S3.
 Below creates a presigned URL which someone could use to upload a file to S3.

-let signedURL = s3.signURL(
+let signedURL = try await s3.signURL(

 url: URL(string: "https://<bucketname>.s3.us-east-1.amazonaws.com/<key>")!,